johnmcdonnell/Git-Tutorial/03-branching/branching.md

 ![Master branch](../images/masterbranch.png)

 <!SLIDE bigimage>
-# A commit can be two branches.
+# Two branches can point to the same commit.
 ![New branch](../images/newbranch.png)

 `git branch testing`

 <!SLIDE bullets>
-# The files in our WD reflect HEAD
+# The files in our working directory reflect HEAD
 ![HEAD](../images/HEAD.png)

 HEAD points to master.
 Master points to the snapshot "f30ab".